FAQSTMJ & SLEEP THERAPY CENTRE OF SAN FERNANDO VALLEY

 Are TMJ specialists medical physicians or dentists?

 Our doctor is a dental physician.
-He is certified in craniofacial pain and dental sleep medicine.
+Farshid Ariz DMD is 2x Board Certified in Dental Sleep Medicine covering craniofacial pain and dental sleep medicine.
 It is vital that any doctor offering these services has undergone specialized training.

 Do you take insurance?